-- Be on time and ready to learn. - Use only pencil for all assignments. - Students are not permitted to use electronic devices, other than a calculator, in class.
-Put the cell phones away!! - During testing, all cell phones should be placed on SILENT or turned off, and all smart watches need to be removed and placed on the floor face-down to the left of your seat.
-Any student who leaves the classroom for any reason (bathroom, phone call, etc.) during an exam will not be allowed to continue the exam upon their return.
-Once you leave the classroom during an exam, you are done. - Adhere to the requirements of the Student Code of Conduct. - If you are joining the class through virtual means, please keep your microphone on mute until you have a question.
+- Be on time and ready to learn.
+Students that are more than 10 minutes late will be counted tardy.
+If promptness becomes a regular issue, as deemed by the instructor, the student may be dropped from the class. - Use only pencil or erasable pen on all graded hand-written assignments. - Students are not permitted to use electronic devices, other than a calculator, in class.
+Put the cell phones away!! - During testing, all cell phones should be placed on SILENT or turned off and placed on the table face down.
+All smart watches need to be removed and placed on the table face-down. - Any student who leaves the classroom for any reason (bathroom, phone call, etc.) during an exam will not be allowed to continue the exam upon their return.
+Once you leave the classroom during an exam, you are done. - Any student who falls asleep will be counted absent that day, and may be asked to leave. - Any student who does not focus on the lesson and/or participate in the discussions will be counted absent that day, and may be asked to leave. - Students are expected to help facilitate a positive learning environment.
+Any student that chooses to behave in such a way that takes away from the positive learning environment will be asked to leave that day.
+If the behavior continues, the student may be dropped from the class. - Adhere to the requirements of the Student Code of Conduct.